For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 ADDRESSING ACCESS ISSUES IN THE DEVELOPED WORLD

 In developed countries, we continue to work to address patient access needs.
 In the United States, for example, many state AIDS Drug Assistance Programs (ADAPs) have struggled to meet growing need.
 Over the last two decades, our company has lowered or frozen the price of our ARVs five times.
-We also continue to offer support to eligible patients through our comprehensive Patient Assistance Programs and Co-Pay Assistance Program.
-Since 2010, we have worked with Welvista and with HarborPath to offer immediate access to no-cost HIV medicines to patients on ADAP waiting lists and to support a common portal for patients accessing our company-sponsored Patient Assistance Programs (PAPs).
+We also continue to offer support to eligible patients through our U.S. Patient Assistance Program and Co-Pay Assistance Program.
+Since 2010, we have worked with Welvista and with HarborPath to offer immediate access to no-cost HIV medicines to patients on ADAP waiting lists.

 State AIDS Drug Assistance Program (ADAP)